Thursday, July 31, 2014

 A Death-Struck Year is Makiia Lucier's debut novel.
 Lucier enjoys historical fiction and her love of this genre definitely shows in this finely crafted novel about the influenza pandemic of 1918.
 She wanted to write a coming of age novel set during the time of the Spanish Influenza and in that regard she has succeeded admirably.
 Although the subject matter is grim, A Death-Struck Year never overwhelms the reader with that era's bleak atmosphere.
 Instead, Lucier incorporates plenty of historical details into her story in a manner that will be interesting to young readers.
 She also manages to imbue her characters with a sense of hope, that eventually life will soon return to normal.

-Lucier gradually reveals her characters through their actions in the novel; Cleo is brave, quick-thinking, Jack is firm but gentle with his younger sister, while Edmund is intelligent and thoughtful towards Cleo.
+Lucier gradually reveals her characters through their actions in the novel; Cleo is brave, quick-thinking, determined not to remain at home but help those in need.
+Jack is firm but gentle with his younger sister, while Edmund is intelligent and thoughtful towards Cleo.
 The author balances these noble characters with the darker side of human nature; those who steal from abandoned homes and shops, spouses who abandoned sick family and those unwilling to help others.

 Lucier has done her research on her subject matter and it shows.
 There are plenty of facts about the 1918 influenza that will inform readers, from its gruesome symptoms and progression, the numbers of dying, to the effects the pandemic had on life in American cities.
 The author has included a short historical note on the 1918 pandemic as well as a short booklist.